design-first/system-designer/README.md

 ## What is System Designer ?

 No matter the frameworks you use and the code you write, the most important is the model that you define to create your application.
 System Designer helps you to design this model and to generate the classes and components to build your application.
+With System Designer you do not create application anymore, you create systems.

-#### Design your application with UML
+#### Design your system with UML

 If you look at the different JavaScript frameworks on the market, you will notice that they all have their own way to define a model, generally only with code.

-System Designer uses [UML](http://www.uml.org), a standard, to define your model.
-So you probably already know how to create a model in System Designer even if you have never run it.
+System Designer uses [UML](http://www.uml.org), a standard, to define your system.
+So you probably already know how to design in System Designer even if you have never run it.

 The definition of the model is stored on a JSON format called [MSON](https://system-runtime.readme.io/docs/design-your-model#section-mson).
 With [MSON](https://system-runtime.readme.io/docs/design-your-model#section-mson) you can define types, classes, one to one / one to many relationships and multi inheritance between classes.

-#### Code the behavior of your model
+#### Code the behavior of your system

 Once you have created your model, System Designer generates the skeletons of all your methods.
 You only have then to add your code to implement them.